-The most important categories of property rights are sole ownership; joint ownership; co-ownership (including the condominium-principled co-ownership); building rights; usufructuary rights; and rights of residence.
+The most important categories of property rights are sole ownership, joint ownership, co-ownership (including the condominium-principled co-ownership), building rights, usufructuary rights and rights of residence.
 There are also other benefits to and burdens on real estate, such as rights of way, easements, access rights and mortgages.
-Pre-emption, purchase and repurchase rights on the one hand and lease and usufructuary lease agreements on the other are similar to rights in rem if they are annotated in the land register.
+Pre-emption, emption and redemption rights on the one hand and lease and leasehold agreements on the other are similar to rights in rem if they are annotated in the land register.